Structural response of neutron stars to rapid rotation and its impact on the braking index: Conclusion

 We have used the constrained EOS to compute the permissible range of the braking index as a function of the rotational frequency.
 The width of the range of the braking index increases with rotation frequency, indicating a wide range of EOS-dependent structural change of neutron stars in response to large centrifugal force.
-We find a millisecond magnetar with the magnetic field strength $10^{15}$ G, deformation $\epsilon = 10^{-7}$ and r-mode amplitude $\alpha_{\rm S} = 10^{-4}$ has braking index $\sim 3$ at low frequency and $n<3$ at higher frequency\footnote{It is important to emphasise that millisecond magnetar are prone to magnetospheric changes \cite{Contopoulos:2005rs}, where the separatrix radius (distance from centre to the edge of the closed magnetosphere, beyond which the magnetic field lines open) can lag behind the radius of light cylinder (distance from the centre to the radius of the rigid co-rotating magnetosphere), which naturally lead to $n<3$ scenario.
-However, this modification in the magnetosphere is beyond the scope of this paper and has been confined to the simple dipolar approximation of the magnetosphere.} as shown in Fig.~\ref{fig:braking_index}.
-Our band of computed braking is in good agreement with the measured braking index of GRB 140903A and 130603B, from where we find the spin frequency of the central engine of GRB 140903A could be between $\sim 550-850$ Hz, which is subjected to systematics at higher spin-frequency end.
-Our model of spin-frequency dependent braking index hints towards a potential method to constrain the dense mater EOS by precisely measuring the braking index and the spin frequency from the high-energy GRB light curves.
+We find a millisecond magnetar with the magnetic field strength $10^{15}$ G, deformation $\epsilon = 10^{-7}$ and r-mode amplitude $\alpha_{\rm S} = 10^{-4}$ has braking index $\sim 3$ at low frequency and $n<3$ at higher frequency\footnote{It is important to emphasize that millisecond magnetar are prone to magnetospheric changes \cite{Contopoulos:2005rs}, where the separatrix radius (distance from center to the edge of the closed magnetosphere, beyond which the magnetic field lines open) can lag behind the radius of light cylinder (distance from the center to the radius of the rigid co-rotating magnetosphere), which naturally lead to $n<3$ scenario.
+However, this modification in the magnetosphere is beyond the scope of this paper and has been confined to the simple dipolar approximation of the magnetosphere.} as shown in Fig.~\ref{fig:braking_index}. { We have further investigated the effect of baryon mass on the spin-frequency dependent braking index and found that massive stars have a larger braking index compared to the star with lower baryon mass at a given spin-frequency.
+We find there exists a degeneracy between the uncertainty due to choice of baryon mass and the uncertainty in the EOS.
+This work provides a framework for future rigorous analysis for modeling GRB light curves.}